danza orgánica core values

 We create to share stories often untold.
 We create the world we want to live in as BIPOC.
 Our values are rooted in equity, antiracist social justice, and decolonization.
 We envision a world where all living beings are valued, and Mother Earth is in balance.
 Our legacy is one of opening doors for others, creating spaces for artistic expression, and leaving a body of work carefully created to shed light upon our human experience, and that of our collaborators.

-Founded in 2007 by Mar Parrilla- Danza Orgánica is a Boston-based dance theater company whose work is centered around equity, social justice and decolonization.
+Founded in 2007 by Afrotaíno artist Mar Parrilla- Danza Orgánica is a Boston based dance theater company whose work is centered around equity, social justice, and decolonization.
+With dancers from Borikén (so-called Puerto Rico), Kiskeya (so-called Dominican Republic), Mexico, and Spain- DO brings forth a multiplicity of experiences with the common themes of migration, decolonization, and the embodiment of a liberated future.

-Through high-quality performance, education (Dance for Social Justice™), and our annual festival We Create, we work with-and-for communities interested in embodying a liberated future.
+DO's programming includes performance, education (Dance for Social Justice™), and our annual festival We Create.
 We honor our right to express our BIPOC experience, joyfully reimagine ourselves in liberated BIPOC bodies, and leave a legacy that sheds light upon an untold side of history.

 We are committed to working with and for the community.
 We start within our own community in Danza Orgánica- a relationship based on love, trust, respect, and committed to our values.